 Loch Katrine is located in the Trossachs National Park, and most likely looks quite familiar to viewers of Outlander.
 Instead of following in the footsteps of Outlander’s location scouts, you can follow in the footsteps of the famous Scottish outlaw: Rob Roy MacGregor.
 The shores of Loch Katrine would have been very familiar to him in his cattle-droving expeditions.

-Interested in a hiking holiday in the Scottish Highlands?
-Check out our range of self-guided Scottish hiking tours!
+We hope that you enjoyed this guide to where Outlander was filmed in Scotland.
+If you are interested in a hiking holiday in the Scottish Highlands to visit some of these locations – check out our range of self-guided Scottish hiking tours!